ievans3024/bosrewards/README.txt

 of the username. you would only need this if another plugin's command uses ${user} for something else.

-The permission node, if supplied, determines if the reward can be seen in /rewards list, and if the reward can be purchased with points.
-If no permission node is specified, the reward is automatically visible/purchasable for everyone.
+The permission section, if supplied, determines if the reward can be seen in /rewards list, and if the reward can be purchased with points.
+If no permission nodes are specified, the reward is automatically visible/purchasable for everyone.

 If the cost of the reward is a negative number, the reward is disabled and requires the BOSRewards.admin.bypass permission to see/purchase.
 If